Why Insight Is Not Enough for Lasting Change

 - 4 min read

-When Narrative Moves Faster Than Integration
+When Narrative Outpaces Integration

-In such cases, narrative has moved faster than integration.
+In such cases, narrative outpaces integration.

 Why a Clearer Map Matters